Cole Cassels: Playing career

 At the conclusion of his contract with the Penguins, Cassels as a free agent opted to continue within the Senators organization, returning to Belleville on a one-year AHL contract on October 29, 2020.

 On July 30, 2021, Cassels extended his career in the AHL, agreeing to a one-year contract with the Cleveland Monsters, affiliate to the Columbus Blue Jackets.

 As a free agent from the Monsters organization, Cassels left for Europe for the second time in his career, agreeing to a one-year contract with Swedish club, Södertälje SK of the HockeyAllsvenskan on July 26, 2022.
 Cassels registered just 2 assists through 13 games to start the 2022–23 season with Södertälje SK, before opting to leave Sweden and return to the AHL in signing a one-year contract for a second stint with the Belleville Senators on November 2, 2022.

+On September 12, 2023, Cassels continued his career in the AHL by moving as a free agent to the San Jose Barracuda on a one-year contract.
+In the 2023–24 season, Cassels was amongst the Barracuda's offensive leaders in posting 11 goals and 45 points through 67 regular season games as the club missed out on the post-season.

+At the conclusion of his contract with the Barracuda, Cassels opted to leave the AHL in securing a one-year contract with Russian club, Avangard Omsk of the KHL, on May 16, 2024.
+Registering just 5 points through 33 games in the 2024–25 season with Avangard, Cassels was traded to HC CSKA Moscow in exchange for Konstantin Okulov on December 25, 2024.
+He played out the remainder of the season with CSKA, before opting for a mutual release from the remaining year of his contract on July 29, 2025.

 Personal life

 Cassels is the son of former NHL player Andrew Cassels.

 Cole spent most of his childhood living in Dublin, Ohio.
 He was born in Hartford, when his father was a member of the Hartford Whalers.